con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Concluding war with ignorance and *kleśa*s; (150)

 The *māra*s' enemy and tamer, hero,
 Eliminating threats from all four *māra*s,
 Defeating all the armies of the *mārā*s,
 A guide for living beings, the perfect buddha, (151)

-Deserving reverence, worthy of respect,
+Deserving homage, worthy of respect,
-Deserving homage, always honourable,
+Deserving reverence, always honourable,
 Deserving worship, worthy of regard,
 The highest guru, ever venerable, (152)

 Traversing all three worlds in just one stride,
 His step extending past the bounds of space,
-With knowledge of the three,[^153-1] well-versed, and pure,
+With knowledge of the three, well-versed, and pure,[^153-1]
 With sixfold higher knowledge and recall,[^153-2] (153)

 [^153-1]: The three names in this verse quarter evoke the Vedic learning of a brahmin.
 Vilāsavajra understands 'Knowing the three' to refer to the three Vedas: Ṛgveda, Yajurveda, and Sāmaveda.
 Vimalamitra comments that the three are the scriptures of the *tripiṭaka*, or else three bodies of a buddha.